asiyaahmed402/DeliveryProject/README.md

 5- The driver will be updated with all the order data the he will carry.

-8- Available status: if driver accepts order
+6- Available status: if driver accepts order
-9- In-transit status: If the driver is on their way to deliver the order
+7- In-transit status: If the driver is on their way to deliver the order

-10- If all drivers are busy the order will wait until a one driver is available.
+8- If all drivers are busy the order will wait until a one driver is available.

-##Future
+##Future Implementation Suggestions

-1- The project can have more functionality if the user can place his order.

-2- The shop system could search for the nearest store to prepare the order.

-3- It can have GBS location for the drivers.

-More features can be added to the (Product):

-1- Each product has price.

-2- The birthday gift is free and it just assigned to birthday person.

-3- User cannot get more products from the same kind.

-4- Assume there is enough products in each stores.

-5- All the stores have the same products.

-6- Food class has status (if is frozen)

-7- For warm food I assumed all driver has a delivery bag so no warry about it.
+1- This project should allow users to place their own orders

+2- Each product or item in every "shop" should have a price in the system

+3- Special discounts should be available for certain products